GeorgianStan/romania-uat-api/CONTRIBUTING.md

   - release : updates in the version number

 _example_: **git commit -m "feat,test: functionality to do X was implemented and tested"**

+## Code linting

+Before publishing, please lint the code using the `npm run lint` command.